shuttie/columnize/README.md

 and queries to columnar format.
 It may be useful for analytical queries requiring massive data scans (and Cassandra is not really efficient for multi-row scans compared to Parquet/Avro).

-Keep in mind that this project is work-in-progress and it's main target is to prove that external columnar storage inside C* is more efficient for analytical workload than plain old C* tables.
+Keep in mind that this project is work-in-progress (read: **DO NOT USE IT IN PRODUCTION**) and it's main target is to prove that external columnar storage inside
+C* is more efficient for analytical workload than plain old C* tables.

 ## How it works